Jalalabad: Modern

-After the resignation of President Najibullah, Jalalabad quickly fell to mujahideen rebels of Yunus Khalis on April 19, 1992.
-On September 12, 1996, the Taliban took control of the city until they were toppled by the US-backed Afghan forces in late 2001.
-Al-Qaeda had been building terrorist training camps in Jalalabad.
-The city returned to Afghan government control under Hamid Karzai.
+On April 19, 1992, after then-President Najibullah resigned, Jalalabad fell to mujahideen rebel forces under Yunus Khalis.
+On September 12, 1996, the Taliban took control of the city until they were toppled by the US-backed Afghan forces in late 2001, which resulted in the Afghan Interim Administration under Hamid Karzai taking control.
+According to the United States, al-Qaeda had been building military training camps in the area.

-The economy of Jalalabad gradually increased in the last decade.
-Many of the city's population began joining the Afghan National Security Forces.
-Construction has also increased.
+In March 2007, US marines murdered 19 unarmed civilians and wounded 50 near Jalalabad, in an incident compared by The New York Times to the Haditha massacre.
+None of those responsible received any serious punishment.
 The Jalalabad Airport has long served as a military base for the NATO forces.
-In 2011, the U.S. Embassy in Kabul announced that it plans to establish a consulate in Jalalabad.
-In March 2007, US marines murdered 19 unarmed civilians and wounded 50 near Jalalabad, in an incident compared by the New York Times to the Haditha massacre.
-None of those responsible received any serious punishment.
 Many suicide attacks by jihadist insurgents have taken place, including in August 2013, April 2015, January 2018, July 2018, September 2018, October 2019 and August 2020.
 The groups responsible for the attacks include the Taliban, Haqqani Network, al-Qaeda, and ISIS (Daesh).
+On August 15, 2021, the Taliban took control of Kabul and Jalalabad.